All Episodes

 Let me share one circumstance with you.

-I tell you what, stay right there.
+I'll tell you what, stay right there.

-Uh Mo Brooks is with us.
+Mo Brooks is with us.

-He's a congressman, Alabama, my old stomping ground out of uh Huntsville in Madison County, and he's now running for Senate.
+He's a congressman, Alabama, my old stomping ground out of Huntsville in Madison County, and he's now running for Senate.

-We're supporting his candidacy, and he's a very strong solid conservative, and we'll tell you when the vote is coming up.
+And we'll tell you when the vote is coming up.

-We'll ask him some foreign policy issues when we get as we continue with Congressman Senatorial candidate, Mo Brooks is with us.
+We'll ask him some foreign policy issues when we get back.

-You were there the day that that shooting took place, that horrible targeted assassination attempt, and you were instrumental in helping this young kid who had gotten shot in the calf and you put a tourniquet on him.
+You were there the day that that shooting took place, that horrible targeted assassination attempt, and you were instrumental in helping this young kid who had gotten shot in the calf, and you put a tourniquet on him.

 How's he doing?

-Well, he seems to be uh on the upswing, but let me uh add something, and I apologize for being somewhat hesitant, but the Steve Skele's family and uh office staff have asked that they be the ones that share the message with Steve Skleese's progress or status so that it's a consistent message, and some hesitant to say anything other than what you've already read in the media.
+And I apologize for being somewhat hesitant, but the Steve Sklees family and office staff have asked that they be the ones that share the message with Steve Sklees' progress or status so that it's a consistent message.

 You know, we're praying for him.

-Uh we can't wait for him to get back on the House floor.
+We can't wait for him to get back on the House floor.

 Yeah.